-Barr’s wife, Sally Barr, and his friend, Steve Cripps, set up a GoFundMe account to help with the expenses.
+Barr’s friend, Steve Cripps, set up a GoFundMe account to help with the expenses.

 Roger Barr Was Hospitalized for Infections

 When news broke out that Discovery Channel’s one-of-a-kind master mechanic was hospitalized, fans were concerned.
-A crowdfunding account was then set up for the reality star after he met with a horrific accident.
+A crowdfunding account was then set up for the reality star after cutting his leg, and an infection developed.

-Roger Barr, age 82, became injured while working at F40 Motorsports.
-He got an infectection after the mishap and was hospitalized as a result.
+Roger Barr, age 82, became injured while working at F40 Motorsports, and his infectection led to hospitalization.

 His leg was infected once before in August 2017, and he was hospitalized then, too.
 He recovered and was back to work around November 2017.

-When Barr met with the accident, the bacterial infection returned, accompanied by other troubles.
+When Barr became injured again, the bacterial infection returned, accompanied by other troubles.
 And for a man who is over 80, this proved to be more than agonizing.

 Back in March and April, Roger Barr’s Facebook page (run by his son and wife) displayed a message to fans.
 It said that they were having troubles with the page and were working on making it better.